-Saucony uses high quality materials for its products, and the Xodus 4.0 GTX is not the exception.
+Saucony uses high-quality materials for its products, and the Xodus 4.0 GTX is not the exception.
 Starting with the highly resistant and durable rubber compound from the Vibram outsole, these shoes are made to last.
 The SSL EVA midsole is really durable, and combined with the PowerGrid heel insert, the midsole of these shoes will last for longer than their competition.
-The External Bedrock Outsole plate prevent perforations in the outsole that can compromise the shoes or your feet.
+The External Bedrock Outsole plate prevents perforations in the outsole that can compromise the shoes or your feet.
 The GoreTex liner in the upper is made of durable and highly resistant material.
-Each layer in the upper of these shoe will provide extra protection for some extra miles.
+Each layer in the upper of this shoe will provide extra protection for some extra miles.

 The External Bedrock Outsole plate that lays between the midsole and the outsole will protect your underfoot from any sharp objects you may find during your runs.
 As these are trail running shoes, Saucony made sure to put the best protection from the debris.
 The highly durable compound of the Vibram XS-Trek outsole is very resistant and will keep your underfoot safe.

-The Xodus 4.0 GTX come with a Toe Shell that will keep your toes and the front of the shoe protected from the debris.
-The GoreTex upper will not only protect you from the water thanks to its amazing waterproof properties, but also will keep the debris away from your feet.
+The Xodus 4.0 GTX comes with a Toe Shell that will keep your toes and the front of the shoe protected from the debris.
+The GoreTex upper will not only protect you from the water thanks to its amazing waterproof properties but also will keep the debris away from your feet.
 The cushioning will keep your feet secure providing more stability and responsiveness.
-The shock absorption qualities from the midsole is really good.
-The protection from the impact during the landing phase of your gait will keep your ankles, knees, and hips protected regardless the terrain.
+The shock absorption qualities from the midsole are really good.
+The protection from the impact during the landing phase of your gait will keep your ankles, knees, and hips protected regardless of the terrain.
 The Vibram XS-Trek outsole provides remarkable grip and traction which is an essential feature for a good trail running shoe.

-The combination of a SSL EVA midsole and the PowerGrid heel insert make the shoe responsive.
-The bouncy feeling they provide translates into softer landings and more energetic take offs.
+The combination of a SSL EVA midsole and the PowerGrid heel insert makes the shoe responsive.
+The bouncy feeling they provide translates into softer landings and more energetic takeoffs.
 The highly durable outsole provides this shoe with remarkable traction and grip on almost any surface you can imagine.
 Apart from keeping the outsole clean, the Vibram 3-angle technology provides multidirectional traction.
 The position and shape of the lugs

 allow you to run smoothly over all kinds of surfaces.